iatek/jquery-socialist/README.md

 jquery-socialist
 ================

-Even if you hate <a href='http://en.wikipedia.org/wiki/Socialism'>socialism</a>, you love this flexible social media plugin. jQuery Socialist is a easy-to-use plugin that lets you create a social stream or social "wall" from multiple social networks in one place.
+Even if you hate <a href='http://en.wikipedia.org/wiki/Socialism'>socialism</a>, you love this flexible jQuery social media plugin. jQuery Socialist is a plugin that lets you create a social stream or social "wall" from multiple social networks in one place.

 Features
 ================
-    - View updates from multiple social networks in appealing layouts
+    - View updates from multiple social networks in responsive visual layouts
     - Supports Facebook, Twitter, LinkedIn, Tumblr, Pinterest, RSS Feeds, Google+ and more..

 Usage
 ================